-- Download forms, instructions, and publications: - Order IRS products online; - Research your tax questions online: - Search publications online by topic or keyword; and - Sign up to receive local and national tax news by email.
+- Download forms, instructions, and publications; - Order IRS products online; - Research your tax questions online: - Search publications online by topic or keyword; and - Sign up to receive local and national tax news by email.

-IRS Tax Products CD.
+IRS Tax Products CD/DVD.
 You can order Pub.
-1796, IRS Tax Products CD, and obtain:
+1796, IRS Tax Products CD/DVD, and obtain:

-- Current year forms, instructions, and publications; - Prior year forms, instructions, and publications; - Bonus: Historical Tax Products DVD Ships with the final release;
+- Current year forms, instructions, and publications; - Prior year forms, instructions, and publications; - Bonus: Historical Tax Products DVD Ships with the final release; - Tax Map: an electronic research tool and finding aid; - Tax law frequently asked questions (FAQs); - Tax Topics from the IRS telephone response system; - Fill-in, print and save features for most tax forms; - Internal Revenue Bulletins; and - Toll-free and email technical support.

-- Tax Map: an electronic research tool and finding aid; - Tax law frequently asked questions (FAQs); - Tax Topics from the IRS telephone response system; - Fill-in, print and save features for most tax forms: - Internal Revenue Bulletins; and - Toll-free and email technical support.
+The CD/DVD is released twice during the year.
+The first release will be shipped at the beginning of January and the final release will be shipped at the beginning of March.

-The CD is released twice during the year.
-The first release will ship the beginning of January and the final release will ship the beginning of March.
+Buy the CD/DVD from the National Technical Information Service (NTIS) at www.irs.gov/cdorders for \$35 (no handling fee) or call 1-877-

-Buy the CD from the National Technical Information Service (NTIS) at www.irs.gov/cdorders for \$25 (no handling fee) or call 1-877-CDFORMS (1-877-233-6767) toll free to buy the CD for \$25 (plus a \$5 handling fee).
+CDFORMS (1-877-233-6767) toll free to buy the CD/DVD for \$35 (plus a \$5 handling fee).
 Price is subject to change.